 Located in Little Rock – the heart of Arkansas – AMFA is a leading arts institution in the region.
-Designed by renowned architecture practice Studio Gang and set to open in 2022, the new Arkansas Museum of Fine Arts is committed to providing arts experiences for all.
+Designed by renowned architecture practice Studio Gang, the new Arkansas Museum of Fine Arts is committed to providing arts experiences for all.

 A New Vision